ushmm/atrocity-prevention-data/README.md

 - Factor-level data, based on the practitioner interviews:

-  - Targeted sanctinos: *[ts] factors_factor_level.csv*: The summary information from our practitioner interviews about targeted sanctions.
+  - Targeted sanctions: *[ts] factors_factor_level.csv*: The summary information from our practitioner interviews about targeted sanctions.
 Originally, these data were stored in a separate working directory from the peace operations data.
 In the R codes *practitioner_master* and *master_analysis_2023*, this file is called "factors_factor_level.csv."
 I've changed the name here for clarity.
   - Peace operations: *[po] factors_factor_level.csv*: The summary information from our practitioner interviews about targeted sanctions.
 Originally, these data were stored in a separate working directory from the targeted sanctions data.
 In the R codes *peace_ops_summary* and *master_analysis_2023*, this file is called "factors_factor_level.csv."
 I've changed the name here for clarity.

 - R codes for the practitioner interviews: